psychemedia/storytelling-notes/golden-ball.md

 10. THE GOLDEN BALL. ( Yorkshire.)

-There were two lasses, daughters of one mother, and as they came home from ť fair, they saw a right bonny young man stand it house- door before them .
+There were two lasses, daughters of one mother, and as they came home from t'fair, they saw a right bonny young man stand it house-door before them .
 They niver seed such a bonny man afore.
-He had gold on t' cap, gold on t' finger, gold on neck, a red gold watch - chain - eh ! but he had brass .
+He had gold on t' cap, gold on t' finger, gold on neck, a red gold watch-chain - eh ! but he had brass .
 He had a golden ball in each hand.
 He gave a ball to each lass, and she was to keep it, and if she lost it, she was to be hanged.

-One o'the lasses, ' t was t' youngest, lost her ball.
+One o'the lasses, 't was t' youngest, lost her ball.
 [I'll tell thee how .
-She was by a park - paling, and she was tossing her ball, and it went up, and up ,and up, till it went fair over t' paling ; and when she climbed up to look, tball ran along green grass, and it went raite forward to t door of thouse, and ť ball went in and she saw ' t no more.]
+She was by a park-paling, and she was tossing her ball, and it went up, and up, and up, till it went fair over t' paling ; and when she climbed up to look, t' ball ran along green grass, and it went raite forward to t'door of t'house, and t' ball went in and she saw 't no more.]

-So she was taken away to be hanged by t' neck till she were dead , a cause she'd lost her ball.
+So she was taken away to be hanged by t' neck till she were dead, a cause she'd lost her ball.

 [But she had a sweetheart, and he said he would get ball.

-So he went tu't park- gate, but ’ t was shut ; so he climbed hedge, and when he got tut top of hedge, an old woman rose up out of ť dyke afore him, and said, if he would get ball, he must sleep three nights in thouse.
+So he went tu't park-gate, but 't was shut ; so he climbed hedge, and when he got tut top of hedge, an old woman rose up out of t' dyke afore him, and said, if he would get ball, he must sleep three nights in t' house.
 He said he would.

-Then he went into ť house, and looked for ball, but could na find it.
-Night came on and he heard spirits move it courtyard ;
-so he looked out o' t' window, and t’ yard was full of them , like maggots in rotten meat.
+Then he went into t' house, and looked for ball, but could na find it.
+Night came on and he heard spirits move it courtyard ; so he looked out o' t' window, and t’ yard was full of them, like maggots in rotten meat.

 Presently he heard steps coming upstairs.
 He hid behind door, and was as still as a mouse.
-Then in came a big giant five times as tall as he were, and giant looked round but did not see t'lad, so he went tut window and bowed to look out ; and as he bowed on his elbows to see spirits it yard , tlad stepped behind him, and wi’ one blow of his sword he cut him in twain, so that the top part of him fell in the yard, and t bottom part stood looking out of t'window .
+Then in came a big giant five times as tall as he were, and giant looked round but did not see t' lad, so he went tut window and bowed to look out ; and as he bowed on his elbows to see spirits it yard , t' lad stepped behind him, and wi’ one blow of his sword he cut him in twain, so that the top part of him fell in the yard, and t bottom part stood looking out of t'window .

-There was a great cry from ť spirits when they saw half the giant come tumbling down to them, and they called out, " There comes half our master, give us t other half.'
+There was a great cry from t' spirits when they saw half the giant come tumbling down to them, and they called out, " There comes half our master, give us t' other half.'

-So the lad said , ' It's no use of thee, thou pair of legs , standing aloan at window , as thou hast no een to see with, so go join thy brother ; ' and he cast the bottom part of t giant after top part.
+So the lad said , ' It's no use of thee, thou pair of legs , standing aloan at window , as thou hast no een to see with, so go join thy brother ;' and he cast the bottom part of t giant after top part.
 Now when the spirrits had gotten all t' giant they were quiet .

-Next night t' lad was at the house again, and now a second giant came in at door, and as he came in tlad cut him in twain, but the legs walked on tut chimney and went up them .

-' Go, get thee after thy legs, ' said t'lad tut head, and he cast ť head up chimney too.
+Next night t' lad was at the house again, and now a second giant came in at door, and as he came in tlad cut him in twain, but the legs walked on tut chimney and went up them . ' Go, get thee after thy legs, ' said t'lad tut head, and he cast t' head up chimney too.

-The third night't'lad got into bed , and he heard spirits striving under the bed , and they had t ball there, and they was casting it to and fro.
+The third night t' lad got into bed , and he heard spirits striving under the bed , and they had t' ball there, and they was casting it to and fro.

 Now one of them has his leg thrussen out from under bed, so t’ lad brings his sword down and cuts it off.
-Then another thrusts his arm out at other side of the bed, and t lad cuts that off.
-So at last he had maimed them all , and they all went crying and wailing off, and forgot t' ball, but he took it from under ť bed, and went to seek his truelove.]
+Then another thrusts his arm out at other side of the bed, and t' lad cuts that off.
+So at last he had maimed them all , and they all went crying and wailing off, and forgot t' ball, but he took it from under t' bed, and went to seek his truelove.]

-Now t’ lass was taken to York to be hanged ; she was brought out on t scaffold , and thangman said, Now , lass, tha' must hang by t neck till tha be’st dead .'
+Now t’ lass was taken to York to be hanged ; she was brought out on t' scaffold , and t' hangman said, 'Now , lass, tha' must hang by t' neck till tha be’st dead .'
 But she cried out:

 Stop, stop, I think I see my mother coming !
 Oh mother, hast brought my golden ball